dockware/examples/simple-slim-setup/readme.md

 ```

 ## How to debug?
-Easyl type in your terminal:
+Simply type in your terminal:
 ```
 docker logs MYCONTAINERNAME
 ```